realpython/python-guide/docs/writing/documentation.rst

 Sphinx
 ~~~~~~

-Sphinx_ is far and away the most popular python documentation
+Sphinx_ is far and away the most popular Python documentation
 tool. **Use it.**  It converts :ref:`restructuredtext-ref` markup language
 into a range of output formats including HTML, LaTeX (for printable
 PDF versions), manual pages, and plain text.